mamallama/currency/README.md

 Between these, we are checking that different currencies cannot be multiplied, added, or subtracted, and we are calculating your converted currency amount.
 Using a hash for the currency symbols, and a separate hash for the exchage rates, we can use that information to give you an accurate converted amount in your desired currency.
+If an unknown currency code is used, an `Error` will be raised.